Manual of the Mustard Seed Garden

 This collection of paintings are by various artists from Qing Dynasty.

-Currently, inkston plans to re-edit some interesting painting tips from the original copy of the Manual of the Mustard Seed Garden and share these information on inkston in different languages with more Chinese art lovers.
-All these articles and paintings will be organised by inkston based on the original copies.
-Hopefully our research and writing will be carried out efficiently and every week new article on the Manual will be available on inkston.
-The first inkston articles will start with the volume 2: orchid, bamboo, blossom, chrysanthemum.
-If you are interested in this series of articles on Chinese paintings skills, you can subscribe inkston’s newsletter.
-If you have any comments on Chinese art, you are also welcome to leave your comment under the article or send us one message.
+Currently, inkston is publishing some interesting painting tips from the original copy of the Manual of the Mustard Seed Garden and sharing these on inkston in different languages with more Chinese art lovers.
+If you are interested in this series of articles on Chinese paintings skills, you can subscribe inkston’s newsletter and check our other Mustard Seed Garden posts.
+If you have any comments on Chinese art, you are also welcome to leave your comment under the article or post a question on the forums.

 Quote from wikipedia: An English translation of the work, The Tao of Painting – A study of the ritual disposition of Chinese painting.
 With a translation of the Chieh Tzu Yuan Hua Chuan or Mustard Seed Garden Manual of Painting 1679-1701, was made by Mai-mai Sze and published in New York in 1956.